esprfid/esp-rfid/README.md

 # ESP RFID - Access Control with ESP8266, RC522
 Access Control demonstration using a cheap MFRC522 RFID Hardware and Espressif's ESP8266 Microcontroller.

+Its easy to use web based interface makes everything smooth.
+Once you setup your hardware, you can associate RFID tags to "Users" (or just label them), give them ability to unlock a electric controlled door or whatever you want give access.

+You can connect to Web UI anytime to give users access or take it back.
+Web UI accessible via Wi-Fi network, if your Wi-Fi Access Point is connected to Internet, you can sync Time from NTP Server to timestamp User's access.

+Use case scenarios can be expanded.
+There are several things I want to implement. (such as limited time access, logging, record user's enter exit time, etc.)

 ![IP](https://github.com/omersiar/esp-rfid/blob/master/demo/index.png?raw=true)
 ![SP](https://github.com/omersiar/esp-rfid/blob/master/demo/settings.png?raw=true)
 ![UP](https://github.com/omersiar/esp-rfid/blob/master/demo/users.png?raw=true)